svn2github/scantooldotnet/trunk/scantool/readme.txt

 =========== Version History ==========
 ======================================

-   v1.11  -  Fixed a bug in Display Codes dialog, where the program would crash under some conditions
+   v1.12  -  Refined error descriptions for ELM327
-             Refined "COM Port Could not be Open" error handling v1.10  -  Added baud rate switching
+             CAN DTC responses are now handled properly SAE-defined DTCs with no description are now not identified as manufacturer-defined Expanded Clear Codes warning to describe all things that will be cleared A few small bugfixes v1.11  -  Fixed a bug in Display Codes dialog, where the program would crash under some conditions Refined "COM Port Could not be Open" error handling v1.10  -  Added baud rate switching